 A flat belly and narrow waist are often seen as tokens of fitness and good health.
 And common knowledge says that with hard work, we can achieve the belly of our dreams.
 But the truth is, it’s downright impossible for some folks.
 Some have to contend with a stubborn layer of fat that can’t be removed through dieting or exercise.
 For others, pregnancy came and went, but loose skin and fat remains.

-Dr. Josh Waltzman is a board-certified plastic surgeon in Long Beach known for cultivating an outstanding patient experience.
-He’s a kind, compassionate surgeon who recognizes that a tummy tuck is more than a physical improvement – feeling whole is the ultimate goal of any patient.
-To that end, he’ll perform your abdominoplasty with the care and attention to detail you deserve.
+Dr. Josh Waltzman is a board-certified plastic surgeon known for cultivating an outstanding patient experience.
+He’s a kind, compassionate surgeon who recognizes that an abdominoplasty is more than a physical improvement – feeling whole is the ultimate goal of any patient.
+To that end, he’ll perform your tummy tuck in Long Beach with the care and attention to detail you deserve.

-The ideal candidate for an abdominoplasty is someone who is close to their ideal weight but needs a little help refining their figure.
+The ideal candidate for an abdominoplasty in Long Beach is someone who is close to their ideal weight but needs a little help refining their figure.
 Here are a few more characteristics that define the ideal candidate:

 That being said, there are a few other considerations for the tummy tuck: